 Email, SEO, and paid search are the three marketing channels that influence a company’s revenue growth the most.
 When figuring out the best strategy for your business, think about the demographics you’re trying to reach and what works best for them.
 Then, consider incorporating a few marketing channels for the best results.

 Ok—there’s a big revenue there, but you need a bigger picture to decide if it’s worth the effort.
-So, is email marketing still effective in 2022?
+So, is email marketing still effective?
 Or maybe it’s a lost cause?

 4. Effectiveness of email marketing: statistics